 The green economy considered controversial in its definitions as a concept, is classified as a tool for the promotion of sustainable development [12].
 The literature on green growth is mostly recent as significant policy debate on the issue had only began since the global financial crisis of 2008 [13].
-A converged definition of green growth by the international community consisting of the World Bank, Organization of Economic Cooperation and Development (OECD) etc as contained in their several publications, gives a picture of what green growth emphases [2].
-It states that green growth is economic growth or job creation that is either compatible with or driven by reduced emissions, improved efficiency in use of natural resources and ecosystem protection.
-Green growth is described as an approach to economic growth that puts human development at the core while ensuring that natural assets continue to provide the resources and environmental services intended to support sustainable development [14].
-It represents an attempt at reconciling environmental and social goals with growth objectives.
+A converged definition of green growth by the international community consisting of the World Bank, organization of economic cooperation and development (OECD) etc as contained in their several publications, gives a picture of what green growth emphases [2].
+It state that green growth is economic growth or job creation that is either compatible with or driven by reduced emissions, improved efficiency in use of natural resources and ecosystem protection.
+Green growth is described as an approach to economic growth that puts human development at the core while ensuring that natural assets continue to provide the resources and environmental and social goals with growth objectives.